SasankYadati/Handwritten-Digit-Classification-Using-CNN/README.md

 <code>conda env create -f mnist-env.yml</code>
 <br>
 <br>
-The mnist-env.yml file can be found in the repo.
+The mnist-env.yml file can be found in the repo, which contains details of all the required packages to run the script.

 # Training
-Train the classifier by running the following command.
+You can begin training the classifier by running the following command.
+Make sure you have activated the environment before you run the script.
 <br>
 <br>
 <code>python mnist-classifier.py</code>